AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/linkedin-integration.md

 Learn more: [LinkedIn Page Admin Roles](https://www.linkedin.com/help/linkedin/answer/4783/linkedin-page-admin-roles-overview).

 There are other [!DNL LinkedIn] roles which we do **not** require for our integration.
-These roles are often mistaken for the required roles, so please note there is a difference!
+These roles are often mistaken for the required roles, so note there is a difference!

 **Page Admin Roles**